De Tomaso

 De Tomaso Automobili Ltd. (previously known as De Tomaso Modena SpA) is an Italian car-manufacturing company.
-It was founded in 1959 by Alejandro de Tomaso in Modena.
+It was founded in 1959 by the Argentine Alejandro de Tomaso in Modena.
 It originally produced various sports prototypes and auto racing vehicles, including a Formula One car for Frank Williams Racing Cars in 1970.
-Most of the funding for the automaker came from Amory Haskell Jr.
+Most of the automaker's funding came from Amory Haskell Jr.

-In 1971, Ford Motor Company acquired an 84 percent stake in De Tomaso with Alejandro de Tomaso himself holding the balance.
+In 1971, Ford Motor Company acquired an 84 percent stake in De Tomaso, with Alejandro de Tomaso himself holding the balance.
 Ford sold back their stake in the automaker in 1974.
-The De Tomaso brand was acquired in 2014 by Hong Kong–based Ideal Team Ventures and in 2019 the newly formed company presented their first product, a retro-styled sports car called the De Tomaso P72.
+The De Tomaso brand was acquired in 2014 by Hong Kong–based Ideal Team Ventures, and in 2019, the newly formed company presented their first product, a retro-styled sports car called the De Tomaso P72.